deepskystacker/DSS/Installers/README.txt

 18. Changes to allow the DeepSkyStacker main window to display correctly on a monitor with an effective size of 1280*720 (1920*1080 at 150% scaling).
     This was achieved by moving the controls for the processing panel into the lower dockable window and allowing the displayed image to have a minimum height of 100 pixels.
 If you need to show the image larger, undock the lower dock window.

+19. Add translations for Simplified Chinese thanks to 张博 (Zhang Bo).

 Welcome to DeepSkyStacker 5.1.6
 ===============================